flrd/standardlastprofile/README.md

 devtools::install_github("flrd/standardlastprofile")
 ```

-## What will you get
+## Included Features

-- `slp` – dataset for BDEW standard load profiles in electricity
+- `slp` – A dataset containing BDEW standard load profiles for
+  electricity.
-- `slp_generate()` – interface to generate a standard load profile for a
+- `slp_generate()` – An interface for generating a standard load profile
-  user-defined period of time
+  for a user-defined time period.
-- `slp_info()` – function for retrieving details of standard load
+- `slp_info()` – A function for retrieving details of standard load
-  profiles
+  profiles.

 ## About the data

-The standardlastprofile package contains one dataset called `slp`.
-The
+The standardlastprofile package encompasses a dataset named slp.
+This
-data was published in 1999.
-It is based on an analysis of 1,209 load
+dataset results from an analysis of 1,209 load profiles of low-voltage
-profiles of low-voltage electricity consumers in Germany.[^1] In total
+electricity consumers in Germany, published in 1999.[^1] It comprises a
-there are 9,504 observations of 5 variables:
+total of 9,504 observations across 5 variables:

-- `profile_id`: identifier of standard load profile
+- `profile_id`: identifier of a standard load profile
 - `period`: one of “summer”, “winter”, “transition”
-- `day`: one of “saturday”, “sunday”, “workday”
+- `day`: one of “workday”, “saturday”, “sunday”
 - `timestamp`: format “%H:%M”
 - `watts`: electric power